Monkey Tools

 Working with the From Table or Range Monkey

-The From Table or Range Monkey replaces Excel’s standard Create Table dialog launched via CTRL + T or Insert -> Table.
+The From Table or Range Monkey replaces Excel’s standard Create Table dialog launched via CTRL + T, CTRL + L or Insert -> Table.
 Our revised dialog allow you to:

 • Create Tables, Named Ranges or name Dynamic Arrays